OpsDataHub/data_analytics_portfolio/Proj_3/README.md

 ![Different Groups](https://user-images.githubusercontent.com/111752059/195376875-7fc3fdf7-8278-4b6b-ad22-8fbb79b423c1.png)

 The outlier here is that many idols are not in other groups, meaning the overall majority are dedicated to those particuar groups.
-This would suggest that while it is not uncommon that k-pop idols will have solo careers separate from the groups, it is not common for them to form other groups, highly likely this would be a decision from the companies, rather than the idols themselves.
+This would suggest that while it is not uncommon that k-pop idols will have solo careers separate from the groups, it is not common for them to form other groups, highly likely this would be a decision from the companies, rather than the k-pop stars themselves.

 </details>